arnavafk12-ship-it/Tasky/README.md

 # Tasky
-Abhishek task management application build with HTML CSS in JavaScript
+A basic task management application build with HTML CSS in JavaScript